Ahhh, the ‘80s.

 For hip hop fans, the 1980’s paved way for some the genre’s biggest stars.
 Most notably, the legendary flow and innovative rhymes of Christopher Wallace; otherwise known as the Notorious B.I.G or Biggie Smalls.
 With his rise to fame in his late teens, Biggie splashed his cash on fashionable garments, accessories and sunglasses as part of his new-found wealth.
 Famously, we wore Versace sunglasses in several of his aspirational music videos which have become iconic amongst the 80’s hip hop scene.
 The two most prominent sunglasses were the Versace 424’s and Versace Medusa models which he wore in both his ‘One more chance’ and ‘Hypnotise’ music videos.

 Few sunglasses are more iconic than the Oakley Frogskins.
 First released in 1985, the Frogskins were Oakley’s first recreational fashion sunglasses design for non-sporting use.
 With their square nylon material frames and bright colours, Frogskins fast became Oakley’s answer to the ever-popular RayBan Wayfarer during the 80’s.
 But it wasn't just their style that made them so popular.
 The Frogskins were also known for their durability and comfort.
 They could withstand ANYTHING - whether you were skiing, biking, or just hanging out at the beach.
 And because they were so comfortable, you could wear them all day without ever getting a headache.
-Having been reworked several times over the past 30 years, you can purchase a modern pair of Frogskins via the button below.
+Having been reworked several times over the past 30 years, you can purchase a modern pair of Frogskins here.

 White sunglasses became popular in 1980s, due to rockers and music stars like Joan Jett and the late Kurt Cobain.
 Although white rimmed frames are a stark contrast to the dark lenses, they have a vintage aesthetic that’s making a resurgence amongst today’s popular fashion.
-No longer Cobain shades, their new nickname is Clout Goggles as coined by rapper Denzel Curry.
+Previously known as Cobain shades, their new nickname is Clout Goggles as coined by rapper Denzel Curry.
 Today, white frame sunglasses are enjoying a resurgence in popularity.
-So whether you're channelling your inner rock star or just looking for a great way to keep your eyes safe, grab a pair of white frame sunglasses and enjoy the ride.
+So whether you're channelling your inner rock star or just looking for a great way to keep your eyes safe, grab a pair of these white frame sunglasses and enjoy the ride.

 Shutter shades were all the rage in the 1980s.
 These stylish sunglasses featured a series of overlapping metal or plastic louvers that allowed people to see out while partially shielding their eyes from the sun.
 But how did these shades work?
 The louvers acted as a series of mini blinds, blocking out direct sunlight but still allowing indirect light to enter the eye.
 This made for a more comfortable viewing experience, and it also helped to reduce glare.
 Today, shutter shades are often seen as a retro fashion accessory, but in their heyday, they were at the forefront of 80’s fashion.